VirtoCommerce/vc-samples/External.CustomerReviewsModule/README.md

 # Customer Reviews Module RESTful
 Functionally, this module is similar to the original CustomerReviews module.
-The main goal when creating a module is to show the implementation of the best RESTful practices.
+Module creation main goal is to show the implementation of the best RESTful practices.
 CustomerReviews module implements the following API:

 * <b>POST</b> api/customerReviews/search - returns the search result of Customer Reviews;
-* <b>POST</b> api/customerReviews - creates a new or updates existing Customer Review;
+* <b>POST</b> api/customerReviews - creates new or updates existing Customer Reviews;
 * <b>DELETE</b> api/customerReviews - deletes Customer Reviews by Ids.

 The new module implements the API as follows: